 HOW TO CONTRIBUTE

-2. Contribute online at www.nyapc.org.
-Go to the main Ministries page.
-Click on the Give Now button, and either log in or choose to donate as a guest.
-Go down to bottom of list of giving opportunities to find the Christmas store programs.
+Log in (so that your donation can be credited to you) OR choose to donate as a guest.
+Go down to bottom of list of giving opportunities to find the Christmas Gifts programs.
 You can give to several programs at once.